2016 London mayoral election: UK Independence Party

 The UK Independence Party (UKIP) candidate was chosen via a selection committee, unlike previous mayoral candidate selections that had been made by London-based party members.
-The supposed favourite for selection among party members was Suzanne Evans, UKIP Deputy Chairman, former Interim Leader, Welfare Spokesman and candidate for Shrewsbury and Atcham in the 2015 general election.
+The supposed favourite for selection among party members was Suzanne Evans, UKIP Deputy Chairman, Welfare Spokesman and candidate for Shrewsbury and Atcham in the 2015 general election.
 Press such as The Spectator speculated that the decision had been moved to a committee to allow for the selection of national party leader Nigel Farage's preferred candidate, Peter Whittle, Culture Spokesman and candidate for Eltham in the 2015 general election.
 UKIP claimed that the changed selection process was intended to produce a candidate with the potential for receiving the most votes.
 Whittle was eventually selected, and announced as the candidate at the UKIP party conference on 26 September 2015.
 No shortlist was released but others who had stated their intention to stand had included: Alan Craig, former leader of and mayoral candidate in 2008 for the Christian Peoples Alliance, and UKIP candidate for Brent North in the 2015 general election; Peter Harris, candidate for Dagenham and Rainham in the 2015 general election; Richard Hendron, LGBT activist and candidate for Brentford and Isleworth in the 2015 general election; Elizabeth Jones, candidate for Dartford in the 2015 general election; David Kurten, candidate for Camberwell and Peckham in the 2015 general election; Winston McKenzie, perennial candidate and UKIP candidate for Croydon North in the 2015 general election; and Shneur Odze, former Hackney councillor.

 Whittle was born in Peckham, before studying at the University of Kent.
 He worked in journalism, before founding the New Culture Forum think-tank in 2006.
 He became UKIP's cultural spokesperson in 2013 and stood for Eltham at the 2015 general election, receiving 15% of the vote.
-Whittle became the first the openly LGBT candidate selected by any party as a mayor of London candidate.
+Whittle became the second openly LGBT candidate selected by any party as a mayor of London candidate after Liberal Democrat Brian Paddick in the 2008 London mayoral election.
 Whittle confirmed his support the UK's exit from the European Union, stating that this would not damage London's financial industries.
 He pledged to work to ensure that workers can afford to live in London, and opposes further expansion of Heathrow Airport.